 The Rohingya people are stateless, unrecognised as citizens by the Myanmar Government, and because of this they frequently face discrimination, violence and extreme poverty.

 What's happening now for Rohingya refugees?

 After August 2017, thousands of Rohingya refugees fled Myanmar into Bangladesh, with thousands arriving every week in the first months, creating what is now the biggest refugee camp in the world.
-Unicef staff are on the ground providing life-saving services and supplies that will help prevent and treat disease, protect children from danger and exploitation, and provide a safe space to learn and play.
+Unicef staff are still on the ground providing life-saving services and supplies that will help prevent and treat disease, protect children from danger and exploitation, and provide a safe space to learn and play.

 There’s still much more we can do

 It is a huge challenge to provide the support and services the Rohingya refugees need in Bangladesh.
 They are spread across official refugee camps, makeshift settlements, host communities and new encampments near to the border.
 While some of these places have humanitarian services and basic infrastructure, they are overcrowded, difficult to access and extremely vulnerable to floods and landslides during the 6 month rainy season.

 But with your help, we can reach more children like Kismat and Samira with life-saving care and protection.